mcarpanelli/kiva/README.md

     df['diff_posted_planned'] = df['diff_posted_planned'] / np.timedelta64(1, 'D')
     ```
 * Loan terms range from 24 to 60 months, and first-time borrowers can raise up to $5,000.
 The maximum loan amount for all borrowers is $20,000.
 * Kiva crowdfunds loans so there are many individual lenders who come together to contribute to each successful loan (see feature 'NUM_LENDERS_TOTAL').
-A lender can lend USD 25 or more to a borrower to help them reach their goal, and see the other lenders who supported that borrower.
+A lender can lend $25 or more to a borrower to help them reach their goal, and see the other lenders who supported that borrower.